c-kosasih/Bank-Marketing-Term-Deposit-Prediction/README.md

 ## Data

-The dataset is from kaggle (LINK).
+The dataset is from [kaggle](https://www.kaggle.com/datasets/saranyaponnarasu/bank-marketing-term-deposits-classification/data).

 **Attributes:**
 * `age`: Age of the client (numeric)